Shiby-Mathew/Note-taker/README.md

 ```
 This application called Note Taker that can be used to write and save notes.
 This application uses Express.js as a back-end, save and retrieve note data from a JSON file.
-It is deployed on Heroku.
+It is deployed to Heroku.
 ```

 ## User Story